I.Q.: Intelligent Qube: Tektonics

-Tektonics is an extra mini-game unlocked after beating the game with an IQ above 500 or playing Survival Mode for 20 minutes or longer.
-This mode tests your skills in Kurushi.
+Tektonics is an extra minigame unlocked after beating the game with an IQ above 500 or playing Survival Mode for 20 minutes or longer.
+This mode tests the player's skills in Kurushi.
 This is a game mode where the player must face a huge puzzle which lasts for only one set in 20 waves.

 100 Attack

-A game mode where a player faces 100 singular puzzles with the aim of clearing them within a set number of rotations.
+A game mode where the player faces 100 singular puzzles with the aim of clearing them within a set number of rotations.